 - Talk about basic human rights/facts

-- All people have feelings, our differences make us unique, it's okay to be unique, we all bleed when we scrape our knees, things like this.
+- All people have feelings, our differences make us unique, it's okay to be unique, we all bleed when we scrape our knees, things of this nature.

 Growing Up a Kid of Color

-Things kind of quieted down at school after that, at least they did for a while but you'd see in the news black people being wrongfully murdered and sadly that hasn't changed.
+Things kind of quieted down at school after that, at least they did for a while, but you'd see on the news black people being wrongfully murdered and, sadly, that hasn't changed.

-Growing up I knew that when they took the vow to "serve and protect" a lot of them didn't mean that for everybody.
+Growing up, I knew that when they took the vow to "protect and serve", a lot of them didn't mean they'd do that for everybody.

 There were small bumps here and there, but when I was 12, things in my small town got worse.
 I remember when the only "red vs blue" problem we talked about in 6th grade was Team Iron Man vs Team Cap.
 I picked blue.
 Captain America.